 Here are a few reasons why:

-- First free night award each card anniversary (valid at properties costing 35,000 points or less)
+- Free night award each card anniversary (valid at properties costing 35,000 points or less)

 - Second free night after spending $60,000 in annual card purchases